izreit/kisspa/doc/en/api/create-context.md

 A newly created `Context`, used with [`useContext()`](./use-context.md) to read values.

-Use `<Context.Provider />` to supply a value for descendants.
+Use `<Context.Provider />` to supply a value for descendants in JSX tree.

 ## Description

 `createContext()` creates a new context object.
 Use the provided `Provider` component to supply a new value for descendants.
-The value provided by the provider is available even inside async components, promises, and [`Suspense`](./suspense.md) boundaries.
+The value given by the provider is available even inside async components, promises, and [`Suspense`](./suspense.md) boundaries.

 If a component reads the context without any surrounding provider, `useContext()` falls back to the `initialValue` supplied here.